Buckingham Correctional Center

-Buckingham Correctional Center is a state prison (close custody male institution) located on 968 acres (3.9 km^{2}) outside the town of Dillwyn in Buckingham County, Virginia, USA.
-This facility is a Security Level 3-4 and has assignment criteria of Single, Multiple, and Life.
+Buckingham Correctional Center is a state prison (close-custody male institution) located on 968 acres (3.9 km^{2}) outside the town of Dillwyn in Buckingham County, Virginia.
+This facility is a security level 3-4 and has assignment criteria of single, multiple, and life.
 Transfer to any less-secure facility requires no disruptive behavior for at least 24 months prior to consideration.